plone/volto/docs/source/blocks/extensions.md

 it for the `variation` extension.
 ```

-Volto provides a helper to combine multiple schemaEnhancers into a single
+Volto provides a helper to combine multiple schema enhancers into a single
 function, so that multiple schema enhancers can be used.
 For example:

 ```js